mrness/Prediction_Prices_Of_Wheat/README.md

 ![image](https://user-images.githubusercontent.com/69637182/184162120-33aa630b-0c1e-409f-8711-fa6ffecd85ea.png)

 # Conclusion
-The wheat market is projecting a CAGR of 4.5% of period 2022/2027 under a new restrictions because of pandemic when supply chain got distruped the wheat supply got redduced
+The wheat market is projecting a CAGR of 4.5% of period 2022/2027 under a new restrictions because of pandemic when supply chain got distruped the wheat supply got reduced.